 Under Topic 842, operating lease expense is generally recognized evenly over the term of the lease.
-During the three months ended March 31, 2020, the Company had operating leases primarily consisting of two office space leases in Sunnyvale, CA (the "North Pastoria Lease and the Gibraltar Lease") (collectively, the "Sunnyvale Leases").
-During the three months ended March 31, 2019, the Company had the Sunnyvale Leases and a property lease in Chengdu, Sichuan Province, People's Republic of China (the "Chengdu Lease").
+During the six months ended June 30, 2020, the Company had operating leases primarily consisting of two office space leases in Sunnyvale, California (the "North Pastoria Lease" and the "Gibraltar Lease") (collectively, the "Sunnyvale Leases").
+During the six months ended June 30, 2019, the Company had the Sunnyvale Leases and a property lease in Chengdu, Sichuan Province, People's Republic of China (the "Chengdu Leases").
 In December 2019, in conjunction with the closure of Ondas Networks Limited, the Chengdu Lease was terminated.
-Our remaining terms of the Sunnyvale Leases range from nine months on the North Pastoria Lease and 11 months on the Gibraltar Lease.
+As of June 30, 2020, the remaining terms for the Sunnyvale Leases range from six months on the North Pastoria Lease and eight months on the Gibraltar Lease.